stanthomas/tinyxml2-ex/README.md

 TinyXML has been superceeded by TinyXML2 {http://www.grinninglizard.com/tinyxml2/index.html} which is smaller, faster and the focus of current development.
 However, TinyXML2 eschews the STL and several aspects of modern C++, in the interests, presumably, of the widest possible application.

 The purpose of this project, tinyxml2-extension, is to bring TiCPP functionality to TinyXML2 but go further *and* conform to modern C++ style while adding little or no overhead.
+In keeping with the philosophy of TinyXML2, the extension adds enough functionality to be useful without attempting to implement every option - there are other, much larger and more complex XML libraries available for this.

 The initial release focusses on reading and processing XML data generated elsewhere (by TiCPP in my case).
 It will progress to updating and generating XML as I move to TinyXML2 across my applications.